A Division of Enrollment Services

 With three distinct campus living neighborhoods to choose from, you will have plenty of options to suit your interests and tastes.

-All of our residence halls come with beds, desks, baths, and laundry facilities.
-Rooms come with high-speed Internet access and cable TV.
+All of our residence halls come with beds, desks, high-speed Internet access, baths, and laundry facilities.
 Each student has access to the neighborhood computer lab, and a wireless network runs throughout the residence halls.

 Our two dining halls offer all-access, continuous dining, and enough options to satisfy any appetite.
 Four food courts, two convenience stores, and four coffee bars on campus also keep you well fed.
 Whether you are in the mood for a hearty breakfast, a quick lunch, a sit-down dinner, or a late-night snack, we've got what you're looking for.